alexvatti/Employee_Reimbursement_PowerBI/README.md

 9. Create a slicer visual for the Project and employee
 10. Create a bar chart for employees and reimbursement amount.
 11. Create a pie chart for Project vs reimbursement amount

+### Steps Followed

+## Data Cleaning
+Meticulously handled null values, corrected spelling and punctuation errors, and standardized project names.
+Ensured  dataset ready for analysis!

+## Data Transformation
+Implemented a custom rule to fill missing currency values, converted USD & EURO to INR, and crafted a dynamic measure to calculate total reimbursed amounts.
+Delved deeper to derive insights on Project_B and tracked declined requests.

+## Dashboard Creation
+Crafted an interactive experience with a slicer visual for projects and employees.
+Visualized employee reimbursement amounts through a compelling bar chart and presented a clear overview of project vs. reimbursement amounts with a pie chart.